DragosMoro/TrabaGo/README.md

 ## Overview

 Job Application Tracker is a comprehensive web application designed to assist users in managing and monitoring their job applications through an intuitive Kanban-style board.
 The application leverages a robust tech stack, including Java with Spring Boot for the backend, featuring OAuth2 for authentication and JWT for secure communication.
-The frontend is powered by Next.js, Shadcn UI for styling, and React Query for efficient data fetching.
+The frontend is powered by Next.js, Tailwind CSS for styling, and React Query for efficient data fetching.
 ## Demo Video